scrabbletank/farhome-rules/rulesdoc.md

 You do not start making spellcasting rolls to stay inside the warren for an hour for every level cast above 5th.

+#### Permanence
+*5th level*

+- **Casting Time:** 3+ AP
+- **Range:** -
+- **Duration:** until dispelled

+You bind the divine weave, making a spell permanent.
+As part of casting this spell you must also cast the spell to be made permanent, adding its AP and mana cost to this spell.
+The spell to be made permanent must meet the following requirements:

+- The spell is 5th level or lower
+- Has a duration
+- Targets an object or area

+Make a spellcasting roll against 4 terrible dice.
+On success the spell is permanent, lasting until dispelled.
+Permanent spells are considered to be 5 levels higher when targeted by dispelling effects, such as _Dispel Magic_.

+Add an enhanced die to the spellcasting roll and you may target a spell 1 level higher for every level cast above 5th.

 #### Poison Cloud
 *5th level*